KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 - operators,
 - articulations,
 - functions,
-- or systems that have become divided, split, or branch-separated within the bifurcal structure.
+- or systems that have become branch-differentiated within the bifurcal structure.

 Examples: